-Influences are Soutine for expressiveness and Bomberg for structure.
+Influences are Soutine and Kokoschka for expressiveness and Bomberg for structure.

 My London paintings are inspired by my walks and trips along the river.
 Excited by a working and evolving river, construction sites, colourful cranes.
 I draw rapidly having developed a visual shorthand of mark making in my sketchbook which I refer to on many occasions.

 Visits to Scotland and other rural areas I approach the landscape on small oil panels painted directly and rapidly, capturing the atmosphere with expressive brushstrokes.

 When back in the studio I rely on my memory and imagination .
 A piece of music or a quote from literature can also play an important part in the work.